 Understanding how to sets you apart from the 73% of companies that don't.

 According to research from McKinsey, while 70% of leaders say innovation is a core driver of growth, over 65% of leaders are generally disappointed in their ability to stimulate innovation in their organisations.

 Over the last 20 years, I have worked with fast-paced startups to build companies worth over $100M, as well as global corporations like P&G, Intel and Facebook, financial institutions and government agencies.

 As I observed the different approaches and cultures, I saw patterns emerge.
 I started mapping this with research in the fields of psychology, leadership, design thinking and even the lean startup movement to understand the deeper structure of these patterns.

-What emerged was the Thinking.School curriculum - a set of courses that help leaders and organisations become practitioners of innovation and creative problem solving.
+What emerged was the Thinking.School curriculum - a set of courses that helps everyone in the organisation become a practitioner of habits that drive innovation.

 courses and workshops